jghelani-hl/docker-demo-hl/README.md

 docker network create demo-network
 ```

 This will create a network called `demo-network`.
 You can see all the networks that you have created by running `docker network ls`.
-You can also see all the networks that your containers are attached to by running `docker network inspect <network-name>`.
+You can also see all the containers that are connected to your network by running `docker network inspect <network-name>`.

 Now let’s run a MongoDB container and attach it to the `demo-network` network: